mathspp/mathspp/pages/02.blog/02.pydonts/functions-a-complete-reference/item.md

 ```

 I'm talking about “binding that function to the name `clip`” because the function object is an entity that exists outside of the name.
-The name is just a way to refer to it and you can change it:
+The name is just a way to refer to it, and you can change it:

 ```py
 other_name = clip
 print(other_name(17, 0, 10))  # 10
 ```

-It's the same function and the same underlying code but with a different name.
+It's the same function and the same underlying code, but with a different name.

-However, there are some situations in which it is useful to have something lighter that doesn't require a statement nor a name.
+However, there are some situations in which it is useful to have something lighter that doesn't require a statement or a name.
 That is what the keyword `lambda` is for.
 By using the keyword `lambda`, you can write an expression that evaluates to a function.